Non-stop flights to Seoul (ICN)

 From New York City, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).

-From San Francisco, direct flights are offered by Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and United Airlines (Star Alliance).
+From San Francisco, there are 4 airlines that have direct services to Seoul, which are Air Premia, Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and United Airlines (Star Alliance).

 From Seattle / Tacoma, direct flights are offered by Asiana Airlines (Star Alliance), Delta (SkyTeam) and Korean Air (SkyTeam).

-From Washington, direct flights are offered by Korean Air (SkyTeam).
+From Washington, the only airline with direct flights is Korean Air (SkyTeam).

 Flights from Uzbekistan to Seoul

-Tashkent is the only city in Uzbekistan with direct flights to Seoul.
-From Tashkent, direct flights are offered by Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and Uzbekistan Airways.
+There is 1 airport in Uzbekistan that has a direct connection to Seoul, which is Tashkent.
+From Tashkent, direct flights are offered by Asiana Airlines (Star Alliance), Qanot Sharq and Uzbekistan Airways.

 Flights from Vietnam to Seoul

-From Da Nang, airlines that operate direct flights are Air Seoul, Asiana Airlines (Star Alliance), Bamboo Airways, Jeju Air, Jin Air, Korean Air (SkyTeam), Tway Air and Vietnam Airlines (SkyTeam).
+From Da Nang, airlines that operate direct flights are Air Seoul, Asiana Airlines (Star Alliance), Eastar Jet, Jeju Air, Jin Air, Korean Air (SkyTeam), Tway Air, VietJet Air and Vietnam Airlines (SkyTeam).

-From Hanoi, airlines that operate direct flights are Air Seoul, Asiana Airlines (Star Alliance), Bamboo Airways, Jeju Air, Jin Air, Korean Air (SkyTeam), Tway Air and Vietnam Airlines (SkyTeam).
+From Hanoi, there are 5 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), Jeju Air, Korean Air (SkyTeam), VietJet Air and Vietnam Airlines (SkyTeam).

-From Ho Chi Minh City, there are 5 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), Jeju Air, Korean Air (SkyTeam), Tway Air and Vietnam Airlines (SkyTeam).
+From Ho Chi Minh City, there are 5 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), Korean Air (SkyTeam), Tway Air, VietJet Air and Vietnam Airlines (SkyTeam).

-From Nha Trang, there are 5 airlines that have direct services to Seoul, which are Air Seoul, Bamboo Airways, Jeju Air, Korean Air (SkyTeam) and Vietnam Airlines (SkyTeam).
+From Phu Quoc, there are 5 airlines that have direct services to Seoul, which are Eastar Jet, Jeju Air, Jin Air, Korean Air (SkyTeam) and VietJet Air.

 Domestic flights to Seoul